buss-beep/CheeseGames/README.md

 *Subscribe to Blazer!!!*
 https://youtube.com/c/blazerhm

-Also credit to 3kh0 wnd tw for the games
+Also credit to 3kh0 and tw for the games

 Game update every friday